Elizabeth Holmes trial: Closing arguments begin

 Schenk also took aim at Holmes’ attempt to excuse concealing her company’s use of third-party devices to test blood.
 During her testimony, Holmes had cited “trade secrets” to justify concealing modifications Theranos made to commercially available machines.

 Schenk told jurors they shouldn’t accept the fact that trade secrets gave Holmes permission to make false statements.
-“The trade secret — I’m going to call it excuse — even if you accept it, is only an excuse for the modified third party devices,” he said, adding that Theranos also used unmodified third party devices: “That’s not a trade secret, that was just a secret.”
+“The trade secret — I’m going to call it excuse — even if you accept it, is only an excuse for the modified third party devices,” he said, adding that Theranos also used unmodified third party devices was not a trade secret, “that was just a secret.”

 The jury of eight men and four women will ultimately have to decide whether they believe Holmes lied and cheated for financial gain or whether she was a young innovator who simply made mistakes and trusted the wrong people.